Winston Churchill: Secretary of State for the Colonies: 1921–1922

-Churchill became Secretary of State for the Colonies in February 1921.
-The following month, the first exhibit of his paintings took place in Paris, with Churchill exhibiting under a pseudonym.
+In March, the first exhibit of his paintings took place in Paris, with Churchill exhibiting under a pseudonym.
 In May, his mother died, followed in August by his daughter Marigold, from sepsis.
 Churchill was haunted by Marigold's death for the rest of his life.

 Churchill was involved in negotiations with Sinn Féin leaders and helped draft the Anglo-Irish Treaty.
 He was responsible for reducing the cost of occupying the Middle East, and was involved in the installations of Faisal I of Iraq and Abdullah I of Jordan.
 Churchill travelled to Mandatory Palestine where, as a supporter of Zionism, he refused an Arab Palestinian petition to prohibit Jewish migration.
 He did allow temporary restrictions following the Jaffa riots.

+In January 1921, a train crash in Wales killed a cousin, Lord Herbert Vane-Tempest, with whom Churchill shared a great-grandmother, Frances Vane, Marchioness of Londonderry.
+He inherited from her Irish estate, which yielded approximately £55,000.
+This capital enabled him to begin searching for a small country estate.

 In September 1922, the Chanak Crisis erupted as Turkish forces threatened to occupy the Dardanelles neutral zone, which was policed by the British army based in Chanak.
 Churchill and Lloyd George favoured military resistance to any Turkish advance but the majority Conservatives in the coalition government opposed it.
 A political debacle ensued which resulted in the Conservative withdrawal from the government, precipitating the November 1922 general election.

 Also in September, Churchill's fifth and last child, Mary, was born, and in the same month he purchased Chartwell, in Kent, which became his family home.
 In October 1922, he underwent an appendectomy.
 While he was in hospital, Lloyd George's coalition was dissolved.
 In the general election, Churchill lost his Dundee seat to Edwin Scrymgeour, a prohibitionist candidate.
 Later, he wrote that he was "without an office, without a seat, without a party, and without an appendix".
 He was elevated as one of 50 members of the Order of the Companions of Honour, as named in Lloyd George's 1922 Dissolution Honours list.